oxai/wildfire/docs/datasets/index.md

 ## FPA FOD - 1.88 Million Wildfires - Kaggle.com https://www.kaggle.com/rtatman/188-million-us-wildfires

-The Fire Program Analysis fire-occurence database (FPA FOD) records US wildfires from 1992 to 2015 and is [available to download on kaggle.com](https://www.kaggle.com/rtatman/188-million-us-wildfires).
+The Fire Program Analysis fire-occurrence database (FPA FOD) records US wildfires from 1992 to 2015 and is [available to download on kaggle.com](https://www.kaggle.com/rtatman/188-million-us-wildfires).

 It contains a lot of data about each fire including date of discovery, date of containment, location (lat/long), prediction of fires cause and the size of the fire.